 Substantially all of our other secured funding is executed for tenors of one month or greater.
 Additionally, we monitor counterparty concentration and hold a portion of our GCE for refinancing risk associated with our secured funding transactions.
 We seek longer terms for secured funding collateralized by lower-quality assets because these funding transactions may pose greater refinancing risk.
+In addition, we maintain secured funding capacity that is in excess of our existing requirements.
+This capacity is available to finance additional eligible inventory or to replace other secured liabilities.

-The weighted average maturity of our secured funding, excluding funding collateralized by highly liquid securities eligible for inclusion in our GCE, exceeded 100 days as of March 2012.
+The weighted average maturity of our secured funding, excluding funding collateralized by highly liquid securities eligible for inclusion in our GCE, exceeded 100 days as of June 2012.